AriFordsham/GHCWiki/impredicative-polymorphism.md

 ### The internal language

 All of this concerns the *source* language.
 GHC's *internal language*, System FC, is fully impredicative.
-This works find becuase there is no type inference in System FC.
+This works fine because there is no type inference in System FC.
 It's only type *inference* that is the problem with impredicativity.

 ### What about `-XImpredicativeTypes`?